Policies

 PROCESSING/PUBLICATION CHARGES

-Authors from Pakistan are charged Pak rupees 10,000/ for original articles/clinical practice articles/review articles (Non-refundable) and 5000/ (Non-refundable) for case reports/brief communication/Commentary, after the manuscript is accepted for publication.
+Authors from Pakistan are charged Pakistani rupees 10,000/ for original articles/clinical practice articles/review articles (Non-refundable) and 5000/ (Non-refundable) for case reports/brief communication/Commentary, after the manuscript is accepted for publication.
 There are no initial processing charges.

 Payment mode & Process: Authors can pay the publication fee by online Bank Transfer.
 Processing fee is not accepted through cheque or Bank Draft.
 The relevant bank account details are as under: